 “Good,” she said, nodding, then pulling away and folding her hands behind her back.
 She eyed the gold wristwatch on his arm.
-“Have any of you received word on whether or not the others with the Waltz family will be under our watch?”
+“Have any of you received word on whether or not the others who were accompanying the Waltz family will be under our watch?”

 Out of the corner of her eye, she saw Ludwig turn and look up at her at this.

 “We’re not sure, sir.
-I wouldn’t think so since they’re being investigated for treason,” the officer said.
+I wouldn’t think so since those guys are being investigated for treason,” the officer said.
 “Besides, wouldn’t the riot police have that information…?”

 “All the Border Force knows how to do is shoot things down,” another officer grumbled.
 “It’s not surprising they got pulled into that nonsense.”

 Indignation flared in Cadence’s chest at the insult, but she shoved it aside.
 Not the time.